asaadsaad/CS569-Homework-10/README.md

   * Parsing pagination headers in the response and passing it to the components if exist.

 ### Research
+Do your research and explain what is a XSS scripting attack and find answers to the following questions:
+* What is a Cross-Site Request Forgery (CSRF) attack?
+* How does CSRF attacks happen?
-Do your research and explain what is a XSS scripting attack and what is a Cross-Site Request Forgery (CSRF) attack?
-How it happens? and How can we protect a web application from being vulnarable to CSRF attacks?
+* How can we protect a web application from being vulnarable to CSRF attacks?
+* Explain how Angular protects your application from CSRF attacks?